 To meet these criteria, the reliable, correct, and transparent recording of all transactions is essential, both at the national level and for the transnational interconnection of systems within the EU and between the EU and third countries (e.g., when importing hydrogen).
-In particular, in the absence of a central register for the administration of different types of certificates across national borders, correct accounting requires the proper management of the interfaces between the certificate systems for different energy carriers and between the interfaces of the certificate systems for a given energy carrier by the registers both within a country and across national borders.
+In particular, in the absence of a central registry for the administration of different types of certificates across national borders, correct accounting requires the proper management of the interfaces between the certificate systems for different energy carriers and between the interfaces of the certificate systems for a given energy carrier by the registries both within a country and across national borders.
 This is an extremely complex task.
-For example, when linking systems of different energy carriers - i.e. when transported energy is converted, such as between electricity GOs and gas GOs/mass balancing, etc. - defining rules for the transfer of green attributes is a key challenge.22 Interfaces between multiple verification systems of an energy carrier (e.g., future gas GOs and gas mass balancing, several independently operated mass balancing systems, etc.) are also relevant in this context.23 For example, when issuing a certificate for renewable gas, it must be ensured in future that mass balancing systems and GO systems (and especially in Germany also various independent mass balancing systems) are reconciled with each other so as to be able to track exactly which certificate was issued or cancelled and thus to avoid the double marketing of the RE attribute (via GOs and via mass balancing).
-Suitable technical interfaces, in particular IT solutions, must be established to ensure secure and reliable communication between the different verification systems or the associated registers within a country and across borders.
-Furthermore, uniform verification mechanisms (e.g., by independent experts) must be established to ensure, among other things, that input and output energy are measured correctly.24
+For example, when linking systems of different energy carriers - i.e. when transported energy is converted, such as between electricity GOs and gas GOs/mass balancing, etc. - defining rules for the transfer of green attributes is a key challenge.21 Interfaces between multiple verification systems of an energy carrier (e.g., future gas GOs and gas mass balancing, several independently operated mass balancing systems, etc.) are also relevant in this context.22 For example, when issuing a certificate for renewable gas, it must be ensured in future that mass balancing systems and GO systems (and especially in Germany also various independent mass balancing systems) are reconciled with each other so as to be able to track exactly which certificate was issued or cancelled and thus to avoid the double marketing of the RE attribute (via GOs and via mass balancing).
+Suitable technical interfaces, in particular IT solutions, must be established to ensure secure and reliable communication between the different verification systems or the associated registries within a country and across borders.
+Furthermore, uniform verification mechanisms (e.g., by independent experts) must be established to ensure, among other things, that input and output energy are measured correctly.23

-In transactions between countries with diverging regulations, establishing standards based on uniform ideas and definitions25 is particularly important in order to harmonise the quality level of certificates or the RE behind them, respectively, and to ensure this in the long term.
+In transactions between countries with diverging regulations, establishing standards based on uniform ideas and definitions24 is particularly important in order to harmonise the quality level of certificates or the RES behind them, respectively, and to ensure this in the long term.
 Only in this way can the cheaper procurement of certificates from countries with lower quality standards be avoided.
-RED II sets minimum standards for the GO systems in Europe
+RED II sets minimum standards for the GO systems in Europe and thus creates the basis for the EU-wide market for these certificates.
+In addition, the AIB's European Energy Certificate System (EECS) and the CEN EN 16325 standard facilitate the transfer of GOs through uniform data sets.
+However, the definition of these standards requires corresponding coordination processes and test mechanisms.